14 Top-Rated Things to Do in Big Sky, MT

 Yellowstone Dog Sled Adventures also includes the chance to mush your own dog team.
 Each guiding company travels deep into a Big Sky backcountry covered by snow.
 Participants are asked to dress warmly for this family-friendly adventure.

-12. Find Some Fresh Food at the Big Sky Farmers Market
+12. Find Fresh Food at the Big Sky Farmers Market

 A great taste of community flavor is at the Big Sky Farmers Market every Wednesday between early June and late August.
 Taking place in Town Center Plaza, this celebrated weekly event features over 100 stalls and local vendors.